johanhedin/sdrx/README.md

 The imbalance is determined by calculating the energy balance between "negative" and "positive" frequencies from the FFT used for the squelch.
-Since AM is a symetric modulation around the carrier, the imbalance should be 0 if you are tuned to the transmitters frequency.
+Since AM is a symmetric modulation around the carrier, the imbalance should be 0 if you are tuned to the transmitters frequency.